Josefbautista94/toonami-aftermath-jellyfin/README.md

 ---

-## 🙌 Credits
+## 🙏 Credits

-- Developed by **Jose Bautista** on Rock64
+- 👨‍💻 Created by **Jose Bautista** on a Rock64
+- 🔍 API reverse-engineered with `curl` and `Python`
-- Inspired by the Toonami Aftermath community
+- 📺 Inspired by the **Toonami Aftermath** community
-- Reverse-engineered schedule API using Python
-- Shoutout to Redditors and tinkerers keeping retro TV alive
+- ❤️ Shoutout to Reddit’s r/RetroTVRevival for inspiration
+- 🐍 Built with love, Python, gifs, and terminal hustle

 ---

 ## 📄 License

-This project is open-source and available under the **MIT License**.
+MIT License — free to use, modify, share.